 There are several process mistakes that can also reduce value.
-First and foremost is an uncontrolled disclosure of the sale that can cause key employees to leave, customers to flee to the competitors, exclusive suppliers to sell to your competitors, and finally, competitors can use the rumor of a sale to pirate your existing customers.
+First and foremost is an uncontrolled disclosure of the sale that can cause key employees to leave, customers to flee to competitors, exclusive suppliers to sell to competitors, and finally, competitors can use the rumor of a sale to pirate your existing customers.

 In addition, inadvertent disclosure of proprietary information to competitors/customers in the due diligence process can cause you to lose your appeal.

 Recasting is the practice of taking your P&L and editing it to reflect a more accurate picture of your company’s income potential to a new buyer.